-As part of the HAUS Services, your HIway Account Manager can work with your organization to ensure these directories can be used effectively.
-In particular, they can assist you in creating or cleaning up your Trading Partner Directory.
+Your HIway Account Manager can provide advice to your organization to ensure these directories can be used effectively.
+In particular, they can advise you in creating or cleaning up your Trading Partner Directory.
 This is further explained at the end of this page, following an introduction to the purpose of these directories.

 Provider Directories versus Trading Partner Directory

 A Provider Directory is a listing of healthcare providers that includes their Direct Addresses.
 The directory also contains identifying information such as a physical address, phone number, and name of the provider’s practice.
 This information enables providers to search for the correct practitioner to receive protected health information.

 HIEs typically offer a Provider Directory of the providers connected to the HIE.
 For instance, the Mass HIway offers a Provider Directory based on the DirectTrust network.
 As this includes all providers connected to the HIE, these directories include providers from other organizations that one may never work with, which may complicate finding the right practitioner.

 If an organization is connected to multiple HIEs, it may end up with multiple Provider Directories.
 For instance, an organization may have a directory from their EHR vendor, an HIE vendor (HISP), and the Mass HIway.
 In this case, the combined directories may contain even more providers the organization never deals with, thus further complicating the search.